-There are three well-used areas along the west side of the reservoir, about seven kilometres south of Wardner, which are suitable for undeveloped camping.
-Each site can accommodate about five camping units, for a total of 15 units in three sites.
+There are three well-used sites along the west side of the reservoir, about seven kilometres south of Wardner, which are suitable for designated overnight camping.
+Each site can accommodate about 5 camping units, for a total of 15 units in three sites.
 Access roads into this area, particularly the northern most site, are very poor; a four-wheel drive vehicle is mandatory.